distantmagic/resonance/docs/pages/docs/features/configuration/index.md

 ```

 Then you need to define the configuration provider.
-[nette/schema](https://doc.nette.org/en/schema) is used for config validation:
+[JSON Schema](https://json-schema.org/) is used for config validation:

 ```php
 <?php